Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AAnother.

-Speaker AYeah, had sea shanies in it as well.
+Speaker AHad sea shanies in it as well.

 Speaker AI think it was Black Flag.

-Speaker AAnd then we already a lot of us, I guess maybe because of being Somerset, it's sort of like the sort of folk community and stuff is almost.
+Speaker AAnd then we already a lot of us, I guess maybe because of being Somerset, it's sort of like the sort of folk community and stuff.

 Speaker AAnd we.